-Lawyer: Whistleblower willing to take written questions
+Lawyer: Whistleblower willing to take written GOP questions

 The offer comes as Trump has repeatedly demanded the release of the whistleblower’s identity, tweeting Sunday that the person “must come forward.”
 The whistleblower raised concerns about Trump’s July 25 call with Ukrainian President Volodymyr Zelenskiy, in which he pressed Zelenskiy to investigate Trump’s political rivals.
 That call became the catalyst for the impeachment inquiry.

 “Reveal the Whistleblower and end the Impeachment Hoax!”
-Trump wrote.
+Trump tweeted.

+Trump later Sunday pushed the news media to divulge the whistleblower’s identity, asserting that the person’s accounting of events is incorrect.
+The whistleblower’s complaint has been corroborated by people with firsthand knowledge of the events who have appeared on Capitol Hill.

+“They know who it is.
+You know who it is.
+You just don’t want to report it,” Trump told reporters at the White House.
+“And you know you’d be doing the public a service if you did.”

 House Minority Leader Kevin McCarthy, R-Calif., said Sunday that he had not yet discussed the whistleblower’s offer with Nunes, but stressed that the person should answer questions in a public appearance before the committee.